3 years full-time (plus optional placement year)

 Our Departmental Employability Coordinator runs a specialised programme of events and training sessions to ensure you are well prepared for work and to support you in developing the skills and experience you need to get the job you want after graduation.
 We support you to find placements, volunteering roles and paid work alongside your academic work.
 We encourage you to reflect on your academic and extra curricular activities through regular discussion of your Personal Employability Plan with your personal supervisor.

 We invite external speakers to give you a personal insight into a range of careers, support you to research your career options and provide interactive sessions to help you to prepare high quality CVs, job applications and to perform well in interviews.
 The Department's Employability Coordinator works closely with the University Careers Service, which also offers our students an additional range of career and recruitment events, skills sessions and one-to-one advice.

 The University of York has a unique agreement with the University of Hull, which gives York students an additional route into clinical psychology.
 Every year, a group of our Psychology graduates are admitted to Hull’s clinical doctorate programme straight out of their first degree.
 If you are interested in clinical psychology, this fast-track opportunity is really worth bearing in mind.

-Please note: One science A level is required, two are preferred.
-We include Psychology, Biology, Chemistry, Physics, Maths and Further Maths as science A levels.
+We include Psychology, Biology, Chemistry, Physics, Maths and Further Maths as science subjects.
 For other possible science subjects please contact the admissions tutor.